Summary

 How can I reduce my trade tax burden?

-The best tax advice is always tailored to your individual case and comes from your trusted accountant.
+The best tax advice is always tailored to your individual case and comes from your trusted tax advisor.
 However, there are a few common sense things you can do to save tax:

 Find the best district to register in